Golden Gate Theatre image

 Hoover Middle School enjoys a reputation for academic, visual & performing arts excellence that spans over 50 years.
 Our staff works together to rededicate ourselves to this tradition, while also providing digital access to foster skills and programs... more

-Hibernia Bank Building image
+Hibernia Bank Building - The Hibernia image

 The building was designated an official San Francisco Landmark on August 2, 1981.
 The Hibernia Savings and Loan Society left the building in 1985, and was acquired by Security Pacific Bank in 1988.
 Security Pacific Bank itself was acquired by Bank o... more